wuyichen24/system-design-interview/README.md

 - Build a currency exchange system
 - Build a flash sale system
 - Build a traffic control system
+  - Requirements
+     - A group of traffic lights has two components: main lights and pedestrian lights.
+     - Main traffic lights have three colors: red, yellow and green.
+     - Pedestrian lights have two colors: red and green.
+     - Pedestrian lights' colors are reversed from main lights:
+        - Main: red/yellow - pedestrian's: green
+        - Main: green - pedestrian: red
+     - There is a button for pedestrian lights if the button is pushed in advance, pedestrian's lights change colors according to the main ones if the button isn't pushed, pedestrian's lights remain red.
+     - A typical junction has 4 groups of lights.
+     - Additional question: design the system in a way that allows cars which start from one junction after a red light don't have to stop at the next one.
+  - Key points in solution
      - Cnosider all phase transitions (from red to green, red to orange to green, and so on)
      - Be clear on the conditions in which a certain transition will take place
      - Consider pedestrian crossing requirements
      - Determine cycle length
      - Determine clearance time
      - Apportion green light approriately
 - Build a counter system for online services
 - Build a game of chess
 - Build a parking garage